2026

 Pan Pan is delighted to welcome Silvia Calderoni & Ilenia Caleo as mentors for 2026 to work with up to four performance makers based in Ireland to develop early-stage ideas for contemporary performance projects.

-This is a one-on-one mentorship programme in which each participant will have four mentorship sessions with Silvia & Ilenia (two online and two in Dublin) and each of the selected participants will receive a bursary of €2,200 to help them set aside dedicated time to work on their ideas.
-We will also offer some travel subsidy to each artist to help them to see relevant work internationally.
-Previous participants have used the subsidy to see work in Brussels, Ghent, Groningen, Amsterdam, Antwerp, Vienna, Paris, New York, London, Bristol, Edinburgh and Istanbul.
+This is a one-on-one mentorship programme in which each participant will have four mentorship sessions with Silvia & Ilenia (two online and two in Dublin) , as well as an artist bursary and a travel subsidy to each artist to help them to see relevant international work.
+The participants for 2026 are David Ferreira-Alves, Marta Mcilduff, Jilly McGrath and Renn Miano.

 The Pan Pan International Mentorship is funded by the Arts Council and Dublin City Council.
 Dublin Theatre Festival and Istituto Italiano di Cultura are the 2026 mentorship partners.